 Case #1-25: Disclosure of Latent Defects

 REALTOR® A had listed Seller S’s vintage home.
 Buyer B made a purchase offer that was contingent on a home inspection.
-The home inspection disclosed that the gas furnace was in need of replacement because unacceptable levels of carbon monoxide were being emitted.
+The home inspection disclosed that the gas furnace needed replacement because unacceptable levels of carbon monoxide were being emitted.

 Based on the home inspector’s report, Buyer B chose not to proceed with the purchase.